- 1 Core Rules

 - After a Votable Matter has had its vote tallies read on an episode of the Podcast it ceases to be a Votable Matter and may be neither edited nor reacted to (beyond marking it as resolved, as per the rule Resolution).

 When a votable matter becomes a Proposal, which is to say, after it has been broadcast on an episode of the Podcast, the Host should upload its audio and transcript to the votable-matters channel of the Podnomic discord.

-A Prospective Vote is a clear and unambiguous selection of either FOR or AGAINST on a single Votable Matter submitted privately to the Host.
+A Prospective Vote is a clear and unambiguous selection of either FOR or AGAINST on a single Votable Matter submitted to the thread corresponding to the Votable Matter in the votable-matters channel of the Podnomic discord.
 A Contributor's Effective Vote on a Votable Matter is the most recent Prospective Vote pertaining to that Votable Matter that they have submitted.